 If you lose your job, apply for a modification as soon as possible.
 Contact us as soon as your income changes so that we can get actions in motion reduce your monthly obligation to something that you are able to afford in your current circumstances.

 Adjustments in child support cannot be made on payments that are in arrears.
 Putting off making adjustments can result in costly back payments that are based on your old salary level.
 For instance, if you were paying $600 per month based on what you earned before, and you allowed four months to go by without a payment, you would owe $2400, regardless of what your income was over those four months.
 Handling the issue in a timely manner can prevent crippling back payments during your job search.

 No one is immune to economic uncertainty.
 However, we can reduce the possible problems that come from that uncertainty by dealing with legal issues before they become problems.
-Contact us right away if you are subject to a child support agreement that is based on a salary that is above what you currently earn.on Jun 20, 2012
+Contact us immediately if you are subject to a child support agreement based on a salary above what you currently earn.on Jun 20, 2012